ABOUT UNITED RELIGIONS INITIATIVE

 - Own a telephone with capacity to use WhatsApp

 - Have occasional access to a printer and photocopier as needed

-TERM: This is a contracted position, four days per week.
+TERM: This is a full-time position, 5 days per week.

 SALARY: Commensurate with experience & similar non-profit positions within country of residency

 LOCATION: The successful candidate will live in North America, and may work remotely.

 TO APPLY: Send a cover letter stating why you believe your qualifications are a match for the position, your résumé and two references to NAsearch@uri.org.
 Applications will be accepted until October 31, 2019, or until the position is filled.